ChiefWoods/etch-a-sketch/README.md

-# odin-etch-a-sketch
+# Etch-A-Sketch

-Project on etch-a-sketch
+Project for The Odin Project